anhdaoduong/EDA_pj1/README.md

 - img_link: Link to product image
 - product_link: Link to the official product page

-# In the Exploratory Data Analysis (EDA) of the given dataset, several key tasks will be performed:
+# In the Exploratory Data Analysis (EDA) of the provided dataset, we will undertake several key tasks:
 1. **Data Cleaning**:
    - Identify and handle missing values.
    - Remove duplicates or irrelevant entries.